Chapter 6

 Thanksgiving was two days away and Matthew eagerly anticipated the chance to spend a few days with his family on the farm.
 He was packing his duffel bag—tossing in flannel shirts, jeans and a few pairs of socks and underwear—when Alex let slip his lack of plans.

-“Nah, I’m just staying here,” Alex said, leaning back in his desk chair, spinning a pencil between his fingers.
-“My parents are going to my brother’s place in Nashville and a bunch his wife’s family will be there with all of their kids.
+“Nah, it’s such a long drive, I’m just staying here,” Alex said, leaning back in his desk chair, spinning a pencil between his fingers.
+“Besides, my parents are going to my brother’s place in Nashville and a bunch his wife’s family will be there with all of their kids.
 It’s gonna be a total circus.
-With finals in a couple of weeks and Discrete Math kicking my butt, I can use the time off to get caught up.”
+With finals in three weeks and Discrete Math kicking my butt, I can use the time to get caught up.”

 Alex shrugged, avoiding his eyes.
 “It’s fine.
 I’ve got ramen and Netflix.
 I’ll survive.”